Important Terms to Know as a Student

 The minimum monthly payment refers to the lowest amount you are required to pay on your loans each month.
 You can always pay more than the minimum payment, which helps you pay less on the interest that those loans are gaining.

 This is not a word that should be taken lightly.
 Defaults occur when you fail to make payments on your loans for an extended amount of time.
 Defaulting on your loans can result in a significant drop in your credit score and possibly, with student loans, garnishments to your wages.
 Sometimes unexpected things can happen in our lives that we are unprepared for.
 It is important to get in touch with your lender immediately if you think you are going to miss a payment.
 Showing your lender that you are concerned and would like to figure out what your options are in your situation shows them that you are trying.

 Annual Percentage Rate (APR)

-APR is a combination of all interest costs, and added fees, shown as a percentage, that are associated with your loan.
+APR is a combination of all interest costs and added fees, shown as a percentage, that are associated with your loan.
 While interest rates only include the amount of interest you gain during the year, APR can show you a better picture of what you should expect to pay each year on your loans.

 You have probably heard the words credit score quite a few times in your life.
 However, most people have no idea what their credit score actually consists of.
-Though it is a glorified term, your credit score is basically a measure of how much debt you have, how good you are at paying off that debt and how many forms of debt that you have.
-Credit scores are a way for lenders to see if you are someone they can feel safe lending their money too.
+Though it is a glorified term, your credit score is basically a measure of how much debt you have, how good you are at paying off that debt, and how many forms of debt you have.
+Credit scores are a way for lenders to see if you are someone they can feel safe lending their money to.
 Be warned, though, missing even one payment can significantly hurt your credit score and it can take a long time to get it back up!
 Generally, a good credit score is 700 or above.